-We were first appointed as auditors for the Company's financial statements for the year ended 31 December 2016.
-This is the fifth consecutive year of our appointment as auditors.
+We were first appointed as auditors for the Company's financial statements for the year ended 31 December 2014.
+This is the ninth consecutive year of our appointment as auditors.
+Our appointment as auditors of the Company's financial statements for the year ended 31 December 2022 was approved by shareholder's decision dated 16 July 2022.